Documentation

 Using Templates

-After you've made your first custom template, there's a few places from which you can access and use them.
-First, inside of the "Create New Sandbox" modal, you will see a list of your templates under My Templates.
+After you've made your first custom template, there are a few places from which you can access and use them.
+First, inside the "Create a Sandbox" modal, you will see a list of your templates under Workspace Templates.
 Clicking on one of these will fork the template and open it in the editor.

 Sandbox Modal

-You can also find all of your templates under the Templates folder within the Dashboard.
-Clicking on any of the templates shown inside this folder will open it in the editor.
+You can also find all of your templates under the Templates folder (opens in a new tab) on the Dashboard.
+Clicking on any of the templates in this folder will open it in the editor.

 Editing Templates